 really is.
 Learning some tips for effective pushing can help lt lessen the time spent in labor.

-- Push as if trying to have a large bowel movement.
-The same muscles responsible for moving waste out of the body work to push baby out of the uterus.
+- Push as if you are trying to have a large bowel movement.
+The same muscles responsible for moving waste out of the body also work to push the baby out of the uterus.

 - Never hold your breath.
-As long as mom is breathing, baby is breathing.
-Holding your breath to push harder can actual cut off baby’s oxygen supply.
+As long as you are breathing, your baby is breathing.
+Holding your breath to push harder can actually cut off your baby’s oxygen supply.

 - Pull the chin to the chest.
 This is especially important when sitting up during labor.
-Looking at the pubic area can help mom focus on where the brunt of her pushes should be located.
+Looking at the pubic area can help you focus on where the brunt of your pushes should be located.

 - Rest between contractions.
 The female body can take a lot, but pushing is hard work.
 Resting between contractions does not mean you’ll be able to sleep, but closing your eyes and drifting away to a mental comfort spot may be helpful.

 - Stop pushing when burning starts.
 When the baby’s head crowns, the vagina needs a little time to stretch out.
-If the woman pushes too early, tearing could be more painful than it needs to be.
+If you push too early, tearing could be more painful than it needs to be.

-Pushing baby through the birth canal is part of a vaginal birth.
-Whether a woman chooses to have pain medicated or natural birth, she will feel strong pressure that creates a sudden urge to “get it out”.
+Pushing a baby through the birth canal is an essential part of a vaginal birth.
+Whether you choose to have pain medications or natural birth, you will feel strong pressure that creates a sudden urge to “get it out”.
 Most women note that giving birth feels like having a large bowel movement.